robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Resolução

-Verifique se você tem [as permissões corretas necessárias para carregar computadores](../automation-role-based-access-control.md#onboarding-permissions) e tente realizar a integração da solução novamente.
-Se você receber o erro `The solution cannot be enabled on this VM because the permission to read the workspace is missing`, certifique-se de que `Microsoft.OperationalInsights/workspaces/read` você tem permissão para encontrar se a VM está integrada a um espaço de trabalho.
+Verifique se você tem [as permissões corretas necessárias para a integração de computadores](../automation-role-based-access-control.md#onboarding-permissions)e tente realizar a integração da solução novamente.
+Se você receber a mensagem `The solution cannot be enabled on this VM because the permission to read the workspace is missing`de erro, certifique-se de `Microsoft.OperationalInsights/workspaces/read` que você tem permissão para conseguir encontrar se a VM está integrada a um espaço de trabalho.

-### <a name="scenario-onboarding-fails-with-the-message-failed-to-configure-automation-account-for-diagnostic-logging"></a><a name="diagnostic-logging"></a>Cenário: a integração falha com a mensagem: falha ao configurar a conta de automação para o log de diagnóstico
+### <a name="scenario-onboarding-fails-with-the-message-failed-to-configure-automation-account-for-diagnostic-logging"></a><a name="diagnostic-logging"></a>Cenário: a integração falha com a mensagem "falha ao configurar a conta de automação para o log de diagnóstico"

 #### <a name="issue"></a>Problema